claresudbery/clare-wiki-ably/pages/coding/infra/cloud/heroku.md

 ## GitHub Repos

-- This [tic-tac-toe Ruby kata](https://github.com/claresudbery/tic-tac-toe-kata) is built in Sinatra and deployed to Heroku [here](https://tic-tac-toe-kata.herokuapp.com/tictactoe).
+- This [tic-tac-toe Ruby kata](https://github.com/claresudbery/tic-tac-toe-kata) is built in Sinatra and deployed to Heroku via Travis [here](https://tic-tac-toe-kata.herokuapp.com/tictactoe).
+    - I documented the heroku / Travis deployment steps [in the readme here](https://github.com/claresudbery/tic-tac-toe-kata/blob/master/README.md#deploying-to-heroku-via-travis).
 - This clare-wiki site (this one!) is also deployed via Heroku.
 - I also have a few simple dockerised sites deployed via Heroku:
     - [webapi-docker](https://github.com/claresudbery/webapi-docker)